MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Mobile devices

 You'll need Microsoft Intune to onboard mobile devices, such as Android and iOS/iPadOS devices.
-If you have [Microsoft 365 Business Premium](../../business/index.yml), you've Intune.
+If you have [Microsoft 365 Business Premium](../../business/index.yml), you already have Intune.

 See the following resources to get help enrolling these devices into Intune: